MySQL vs MariaDB: Tables and DDL

 Collations

 The list of available collations differs substantially between recent releases of MySQL and MariaDB.
-The default collation for each character set can differ as well, with one major example being the default collation for utf8mb4: in MySQL, it’s utf8mb4_0900_ai_ci (UCA 9.0.0, accent-insensitive, case-insensitive, no pad), whereas MariaDB currently still defaults to the older, problematic utf8mb4_general_ci (non-UCA-compliant, accent-insensitive, case-insensitive, pad space) which considers all supplementary characters to be equal in comparisons.
+The default collation for each character set can differ as well, with one major example being the default collation for utf8mb4.
+In MySQL 8.0+, it’s utf8mb4_0900_ai_ci (UCA 9.0.0, accent-insensitive, case-insensitive, no pad), whereas until very recently MariaDB still used the older, problematic utf8mb4_general_ci (non-UCA-compliant, accent-insensitive, case-insensitive, pad space) which considers all supplementary characters to be equal in comparisons.

 However, MariaDB 10.10 introduced new collations based on UCA 14.0.0, and MariaDB 11.2 added the character_set_collations server variable as a mechanism for overriding the server-wide default collation associated with any character set.
-MySQL does not yet offer any equivalent.
+Finally, MariaDB 11.5 (August 2024) switched the default collation for utf8mb4 to use uca1400_ai_ci.

 Compression